General Questions About Our Courses

 Our courses are very popular and have limited spots.
-In order to secure a spot, pre-registration and pre-payment are required.
+In order to secure a spot, pre-registration with pre-payment are required.

 Please refer to our cancellation policy for further details.